-- Providers must complete the Direct Registration Form and complete the Direct Registration process in the Department's IT Systems. - For detailed system steps refer to the Digital Solutions Support (Knowledge Base) Employment Systems Task Cards - Workforce Australia - Registration - Direct Registering a Participant (KB0014581).

-Providers must retain a signed copy of the Direct Registration Form
+- Providers must complete the Direct Registration Form and complete the Direct Registration process in the Department's IT Systems. - Note: The 'Program Eligibility' tile on the Servicing and Eligibility tab in the Department's IT Systems should not be used to assess the eligibility of a Group Two Participant for TtW. - For detailed system steps refer to the Digital Solutions Support (Knowledge Base) Employment Systems Task Cards Workforce Australia Registration Direct Registering a Participant (KB0014581). - Providers must retain a signed copy of the Direct Registration Form